Export Databases from Notion: Step-by-Step Guide & Best Practices

 - Select Markdown as the export format.

 Notion will generate a Markdown file that you can download.
-This file will include the content from your database, preserving text, attachments, and basic formatting.
+This file includes your database content, preserving text, attachments, and basic formatting.

 2. Export as CSV

-If you prefer to export your database as a spreadsheet, you can export it as a CSV (Comma-Separated Values) file.
-CSV files are widely supported by various software applications, including Microsoft Excel and Google Sheets.
-To export a database as CSV, follow these steps:
+If you prefer working with spreadsheets, you can export your database as a CSV (Comma-Separated Values) file.
+CSV files are widely supported by applications such as Microsoft Excel and Google Sheets.
+To export a database as CSV:

 - Open the database in Notion.